 Several commenters also focused on the need to increase engagement and outreach to developing countries as a means to increase membership and gain more varied regional representation of views, noting that the “GAC needs to improve the consistency of levels of engagement across its membership, both at meetings and intersessionally when the level of involvement from developing and least-developed countries are typically extremely low (notably in GAC teleconferences).
 This is a potentially serious problem given that the committee’s level of activity intersessionally needs to increase significantly.”
 Additionally, commenters feel “it will be important to monitor progress in promoting wider engagement.”
 It is important that ICANN work with its existing global stakeholders to reach out in their local communities where they are already well established and networked.
-Commenters note that the ATRT2 should explore “aspects that may contribute to raise the level of participation and strengthening the legitimacy of the multistakeholder model.”
+Commenters note that ATRT2 should explore “aspects that may contribute to raise the level of participation and strengthening the legitimacy of the multistakeholder model.”
 Finally, several comments offer solutions and identify current efforts that could contribute to increased government involvement in, and support of, the GAC, including the development of a GAC code of conduct.
 One comment notes that “the deployment of innovative consultation tools may help restore the balance in order to achieve meaningful response levels.”
 In addition, several commenters note that “ICANN’s opening of new offices may provide new global awareness, but will not fix problems.”

 Lastly, comments highlighted the need to incorporate the GAC into policy discussions early in the process.
 Noting that “early engagement of the GAC is also important to ensuring predictability; improving understanding of the rationale behind decisions will help the wider community understand the advice and recognize how it fits in with the underlying principles.”
-Comments cited the GNSO PDP as an example of where there is weak GAC engagement, stating that the “timeliness often depends on leadership strength and member commitment as well as consistent refusal of groups to participate at all or not until late in process.”
+Comments cited the GNSO Policy Development Process (PDP) as an example of where there is weak GAC engagement, stating that the “timeliness often depends on leadership strength and member commitment as well as consistent refusal of groups to participate at all or not until late in process.”
 The Non-Commercial Stakeholder Group submits that they are “concerned about tendencies that threaten multi‐stakeholder, bottom-‐up, consensus-‐building policy” and offer the drafting and discussion of the GAC Communique in Beijing as an example.
 In addition, comments highlighted that while all input is valuable, there are often barriers to exchanging information.
-Comments noted that while GAC-Board interactions and processes have improved, more could be done to include the ATRT2 specifically examining “…a more dynamic and interactive exchange in open GAC/ Board meetings.”
+Comments noted that while GAC-Board interactions and processes have improved, more could be done to include ATRT2, specifically examining “…a more dynamic and interactive exchange in open GAC/ Board meetings.”

 Input from Face-to-Face Sessions

 Several comments from ATRT2 discussions with the various SOs and ACs, while noting the need to incorporate the GAC early on, also focused on the need for better cross-community communication in general.
-The ALAC noted that, in general, groups like the ALAC and GAC are not coming into the process early enough.
+The At-Large Advisory Committee (ALAC) noted that, in general, groups like the ALAC and the GAC are not coming into the process early enough.
 The participants noted several barriers to joining various other processes, such as 1) silos, associated with issues and SOs and ACs, create information-sharing and process issues across the community, 2) instances when issues have been “taken” by a particular SO or AC when that issue was cross-cutting and should have been addressed by the entire community, or 3) issues with participating in some other SO or AC processes, due to the tendency for SOs and ACs to be resistant to outside input.
-Finally, the ALAC participants noted that travel, facilities, and the compressed schedule all affect the ability of ALAC to do its work and proposed that better/alternate ways to connect should be explored (e.g. Adobe Connect).
+Finally, ALAC participants noted that travel, facilities, and the compressed schedule all affect the ability of the ALAC to do its work and proposed that better/alternate ways to connect should be explored (e.g. Adobe Connect).